ntamasM/SSNT/README.md

 1. Add new options page for you wordpress site.
 2. You can add new options fields.
-3. You can retrieve options with dynamic way on theme editors.
+3. You can retrieve options with dynamic way on theme editors (Temporarily only on bricks builder).

 ## Features